-Clinical pharmacology studies where new drugs are tested for the first time in humans and then in patients (Phase I/IIa) to understand safety, tolerability and potentially efficacy is an area where new technologies to speed the clinical operations, exploratory endpoint evaluation and efficacy data can be highly useful on one hand, but also challenging in other ways.
+Clinical pharmacology studies where new drugs are tested for the first time in humans and then in patients (Phase I/IIa) to understand safety, tolerability, and potential efficacy is an area where new technologies to speed the clinical operations, exploratory endpoint evaluation, and efficacy data can be highly useful on one hand, but also challenging in other ways.
 Technology is rapidly evolving in this early clinical space to replace paper data collection around source documents, safety parameters, and efficacy measures with more robust and timesaving electronic capabilities.
 Caveat emptor, however.
-Individual emerging technologies may not win the Beta versus VHS War, may have validation questions and ultimately may not be ready for prime-time industry use.
+Individual emerging technologies may not win the Beta versus VHS War, may have validation questions, and ultimately may not be ready for prime-time industry use.

 We examine a few emerging technologies and their impact on early clinical research here.

 Electronic Source in the Clinical Phase I/II Research Facility